Connect all your IoT devices with Yonomi

 The challenge of IoT

-Perhaps the most popular application of IoT is the Smart Home.
+Perhaps the most popular industrial internet of things solutions is the Smart Home.
 Everything in our homes is becoming more intelligent.
 Our refrigerators can help us plan meals, create shopping lists, or notify us when food is about to reach their expiration date.
 Connected thermostats like Nest can turn on your heating a hour before you wake up, so you wake up to a warm home.
 While these devices make our lives easier, they tend to work independently of one another and often do not interact well with other devices.

 This is the problem Yonomi is trying to solve.
 Yonomi uses APIs from different manufactures and integrates them in one single application.
 With Yonomi, we should theoretically be able to make these disparate Smart Home IoT devices work together.

 Yonomi is a free app and cloud platform.
 The app is available on Android, iOS, and is compatible with voice assistants from Google and Amazon.
 All you need to do is to download the app, install it, and it’s ready to use.
 Once installed, the app automatically finds every supported IoT device in your home and shows you many ways to automate different actions or tasks.

 The app uses IFTT technology and applies it in a Yonomi “Routine”.
 A Routine is a sequence of configurable actions that are executed.
 You can set up triggers to execute different actions on your devices.
 What’s nice about Yonomi is that it can start multiple events on multiple devices.
 It has many options for triggering any Routine.
 For example you can use location of your phone, specific time of day or even incoming call notification for triggering the Routine.